jlinoff/pam/PROPOSAL.md

   password *values* would put a secret in the search box — the exact oracle fixed in v2.3.0.

 ### 11b.
-Breach report: filter by verdict, click a record to open it
+Breach report: click a record to open it

-Filter the results by breached / could-not-check / clean, and click any entry to select that record in the main window and close the report.
+Click any entry to select that record in the main window and close the report.

-- The three-state distinction becomes a UI affordance rather than only prose.
+**The verdict filter is dropped.** A real run over 220 passwords returned 85 rejections, and the problem was not that they needed filtering — it was that breached and structurally weak entries rendered identically, so the reader had to parse the reason text to tell them apart.
+Labelling each entry solved that directly, and once labelled the list is scannable without a filter.
+Done, not
-  The **could-not-check** filter is the one that matters: it is the set the user should return to when they are back online, and today it is only a paragraph they may scroll past.
+deferred: see the section below.

 - Same escaping, and the same decision as 11a: the search box shows the term.
 - A record clicked from the report may be one of several sharing a password.
   Decide whether clicking selects the one entry or the whole group; the entry